schauder/hibernate-naming-strategy-for-oracle/README.md

 In order to use the Oracle Naming Strategy you have to do two things:

-1. download the [single source file](https://github.com/schauder/hibernate-naming-strategy-for-oracle/blob/master/src/de/schauderhaft/hibernate/OracleNamingStrategy.java) (ognoring tests) and put it in a source directory in your project in a package named 'de.schauderhaft.hibernate'.
+1. download the [single source file](https://github.com/schauder/hibernate-naming-strategy-for-oracle/blob/master/src/de/schauderhaft/hibernate/OracleNamingStrategy.java) (ignoring tests) and put it in a source directory in your project in a package named 'de.schauderhaft.hibernate'.

 2. specify it as the NamingStrategy to use.
 One way to do that would be to pass an instance to the Configuration instance before you create a SessionFactory: